BlitzkriegSoftware/postgres-enterprise-queue/doc/USE_QUEUE.md

 - If not supplied, the lease_duration is fetched from `queue_configuration` table setting of `lease_duration`, with a fallback of `30` seconds.

+  - If the result is a NAK or the message timed out, consider increasing the lease duration by 50% for each retry

 ## Unit of Work

 The unit of work must be completed in less time than the `lease_duration` e.g. by the TIMESTAMP returned as `expires` or subsequent calls to ACK, NAK, or REJ will fail.